Subscribe to updates

 Council Tax Base and Collection Rate 2026/27 and Delegation of the Business Rate Estimate

-This item focused on the Council Tax base for 2026/27, which was projected to be 91,726 Band D equivalent properties, an increase of 3,422 from the previous year.
-This increase was attributed to a rise in new properties, an improved collection rate from 97% to 98%, and the introduction of premiums on second homes and long-term empty properties.
-The report also detailed adjustments for discounts, exemptions, and the Council Tax Support scheme, which collectively reduced the tax base.
-The recommendations included approving the estimated numbers of properties per valuation band, an estimated collection rate of 98.0%, the Council Tax Base of 91,726 Band D equivalent properties, and the delegation of authority to the Executive Director for Finance & Corporate Services to determine the business rates tax base for 2026/27.
-The report also noted the Council's ethical debt collection policy, which aims to support vulnerable residents.
+equivalent properties, an increase of 3,422 from the previous year.
+This is attributed to an increase in new properties, a rise in the collection rate from 97% to 98%, and the introduction of premiums on second homes and long-term empty properties.
+The council also noted the estimated numbers of properties for each Valuation Band and approved an estimated collection rate of 98.0%.
+Authority was delegated to the Executive Director for Finance and Corporate Services to determine the business rates tax base for 2026/27.
+The report highlighted that the council's ethical debt policy ensures recovery practices are fair and sensitive to individual circumstances, supporting vulnerable residents.

 Council Calendar of Meetings 2026/27